15 Things That Attract Rodents to Your Yard

 Photo Credit: Wikimedia Commons

 All rodents require water, and one way to make your yard irresistible is to have standing water around.
 Logs that sink in water can be used to find them at puddles, birdbaths, and even clogged gutters.
-When you frequently inspect your premises and eradicate any source of stagnant water, you will not find them around.
+When you frequently inspect your premises and eradicate any source of stagnant water, you will not find it around.
 Even if a small stream of water comes from an outdoor faucet, it will be enough to draw them in.

 Compost Piles